Writing Memoir

 Session 5: How Truthful is the Past?

-Memory is a slippery commodity, but one many writers embrace as a way to gain a foothold on a version of the truth.
+Memory is a slippery commodity, but many writers embrace it as a way to gain a foothold on a version of the truth.
 This week, we’ll develop a strategy for dealing with contested accounts of the past.
-Does it matter if two people remember the details of a day differently but agree on the impact of what happened?
+Does it matter if two people remember the details of a day differently but agree on the impact of what happened, or vice versa?
 Perhaps it’s simpler – and more honest – to fictionalise your story, or is this dodging the issue of who owns a story and its truth?

 Is it permissible to concertina several instances into one scene for dramatic effect?
-We’ll trigger memories by using photos, objects and talking to other witnesses.
+We’ll stimulate memories by using photos, objects and talking to other witnesses.

 You will receive personalised feedback on your work from your tutor.